 Spinal Cord Injuries in the Workplace: Seeking Justice and Compensation

 A workplace should be a safe environment for you to do your job without fear of suffering an injury.
 Unfortunately, accidents do occur, sometimes resulting in life-altering consequences.
-Some of the most impactful injuries are those to the spinal cord, as they can...
+One of the most impactful injuries is spinal cord injuries.
+Spinal cord injuries...

 Earning workers’ compensation for a workplace injury is not a guarantee.
-Even though it is a workplace benefit for many employees in this country, it is still possible to miss out on the compensation you need to cover the steep costs of a workplace injury.
-The...
+While worker's compensation is a common benefit, it is still possible to miss out.
+To get the compensation you need to cover the steep costs of a workplace injury, you should: Seek medical...

 Workers’ compensation benefits and your employment